Kapoorgarh

-Kapoorgarh is a village in Amloh Tehsil in the Fatehgarh Sahib district of Punjab, India.
+Kapoorgarh, also spelt as Kapurgarh, is a village in Amloh Tehsil in the Fatehgarh Sahib district of Punjab, India.
 It has a current total population of about 1800, with voter registries recording 1163 voters, 618 females and 545 males.
 About half of the population (900+) people are considered part of Scheduled Castes (SC).
 According to government figures, there are about 300 families in Kapoorgarh.